Key takeaways

 • Preparing your documents in advance, maintaining a solid credit score, and providing accurate information can help speed up the personal loan process.

-• It's important to avoid certain types of fast loans, such as payday loans and car title loans, due to their high interest rates and potential for leading to a debt spiral.
+• Avoid certain types of fast loans, such as payday loans and car title loans, due to their high interest rates and potential for leading to a debt spiral.

 How long each step takes

-There are three main steps when it comes to getting a personal loan: the application, getting approved and getting funded.
-Each of these steps takes a different amount of time depending on the lender you’re working with.
+There are three main steps to getting a personal loan: the application process, approval and funding.
+Each step takes a different amount of time depending on the lender you’re working with.

 Application